sstockard/sstockard.github.io/variants.md

 #### Clinical Classifications of Variants Found in at Least 3 Databases
 ![Calls](variants/plot.png "Calls")

-It is easy to see in this plot that there is very little agreement among variant calls across databases, suggesting uncertanity in the field about the health implications of specific BRCA1 mutations.
+This plot shows that there is fairly good agreement among variant calls across databases, but still some discrepancies and many unknown variants in some databases.
+This suggests that while variant calling databases can be a good resource, uncertanity in the field about the health implications of specific BRCA1 mutations.
+Especially given the small amount of variants that are available in multiple databases.

 ## Conclusions